donavon/use-persisted-state/README.md

 export default useCounter;
 ```

-The state is shared with any other hook using the same key, either:
+The state is shared with any other hook using the same key, either
 on the same page, across tabs, or even browser windows.

-For example, open two copies of your app in two tabs.
+For example, open two copies of your app in two tabs or even two windows.
-Any changes to state in one tab will be rendered on tne other tab.
+Any changes to state in one tab will be rendered on the other tab.

 You can also close the browser and the next time you run your app,
 the state will be rendered as it was before you closed your browser.

 ## License